franl08/franl08/README.md

 - 👋 I'm Francisco Neves 🇵🇹.
 - 📚 Currently, I'm finishing my bachelors on Software Engineering at University of Minho.
 - 🐧 At the moment, I'm using a minimal instalation of Arch Linux with [QTile](https://github.com/qtile/qtile) WM.
-- 💰 If you want to donate me, you can do that [here](https://www.buymeacoffee.com/tgvp).
 - 📫 To contact me, you can add me on Discord: tgvp#0705, or use one of the following options:

 [![LinkedIn badge](https://img.shields.io/badge/-franl08-black?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/franl08/)